Leica M9 vs Sony A7S II

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M9 does not offer wifi capability.

 So how do things add up?
 Is there a clear favorite between the Leica M9 and the Sony A7S II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Leica M9: